hakkelt/FunctionOperators.jl/README.md

 For more detailed description, see [tutorial](https://hakkelt.github.io/FunctionOperators.jl/latest/Tutorial/).

-## Similar packages
+## Related packages

-Not a Julia package, but the main motivation behind creating this package is to have the same functionality as `fatrix2` in the Matlab version [Michigan Image Reconstruction Toolbox (MIRT)](https://github.com/JeffFessler/mirt), ([description](https://web.eecs.umich.edu/~fessler/irt/irt/doc/doc.pdf)).
+Not a Julia package, but the main motivation behind creating this package is to have the same functionality as `fatrix2` in the Matlab version of [Michigan Image Reconstruction Toolbox (MIRT)](https://github.com/JeffFessler/mirt), ([description](https://web.eecs.umich.edu/~fessler/irt/irt/doc/doc.pdf)).

+The most similar Julia package is [AbstractOperators.jl](https://github.com/kul-forbes/AbstractOperators.jl).
+The feature set of its `MyLinOp` type largely overlaps with `FunctionOperator`'s features.
+The main difference is that composition in `AbstractOperators` is more intensive memory-wise as it allocates a buffer for each member of composition while `FunctionOperators` allocates a new buffer only when necessary.
+On the other hand, the difference between is significant only for memory-intensive applications.

-`FunctionOperators` was also inspired by [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl).
-The main difference is that `LinearMaps` support only mappings where the input and output are both vectors (which is often not the case in image reconstruction algorithms).
+`FunctionOperators` was also inspired by [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl)  The main difference is that `LinearMaps` support only mappings where the input and output are both vectors (which is often not the case in image reconstruction algorithms).
+[LinearMapsAA.jl](https://github.com/JeffFessler/LinearMapsAA.jl) is an extension of [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) with `getindex` and `setindex!` functions making it conform to the requirements of an AbstractMatrix type.
+Additionally, a user can include a NamedTuple of properties with it, and then retrieve those later using the `A.key` syntax like one would do with a struct (composite type).
+From implementational point of view, both [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) and [LinearMapsAA.jl](https://github.com/JeffFessler/LinearMapsAA.jl) uses more memory when `LinearMaps` with different input and output size are composed.

-[LinearOperators](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl) provides some similar features too, but it also requires the input and the output to be 1-dimensional.
+[LinearOperators](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl) provides some similar features too, but it also requires the input and the output to be a vector.